Meeting the Pigeon People of Cairo

 Rifa'i and Sultan Hassan Mosques silhouetted from a Cairo pigeon tower

 As the older boy busied himself waving the flag, the younger was opening a series of hatches.
-With each feeding cell opened, the pigeons would scurry out at once, shooting into the air in a burst.
-Hatches emptied, the two boys looked out over the fence with big smiles and affectionate eyes, whistling or pointing out birds in the flock, and affirming that yes, they knew each one by name.
+When a feeding cell opened, the pigeons would flit out at once, bursting into the air.
+Whe the hatches were emptied, the boys would look out over the fence with big smiles and affectionate eyes, whistling or pointing out birds in their flock.
+Yes, they affirmed, they knew each one by name.

 Pigeon Farms, Cairo